Jalalabad

+Jalalabad is home to Nangarhar University, which is in the northwestern area of the city.
+The Jalalabad Airport is in the southeastern part of the city.
+Jalalabad has a number of industrial parks, bazaars, business centers, public parks, banks, hotels, restaurants, mosques, hospitals, universities, and places to play sports or just relax.
+The city is connected by a road network with Asadabad to the northeast, Torkham to the southeast, and Kabul to the west.
+It is about 80 mi from the city of Kabul.

-Jalalabad is a leading center of social and trade activity because of its proximity with the Torkham border checkpoint and border crossing, 65 km away.
-Major industries include papermaking, as well as agricultural products including oranges, lemon, rice, and sugarcane, helped by its warm climate.
-It hosts Afghanistan's second largest educational institute, Nangarhar University.
+Jalalabad is located at the junction of the Kabul River and the Kunar River in a plateau to the south of the Hindu Kush mountains.
+It is a leading center of social and trade activity because of its proximity with the Torkham border checkpoint and border crossing, 65 km away.
+Major industries include poultry farming, processing agricultural products such as dried fruits, olives, dates, oranges and sugarcane, and producing household products and various types of snacks.
 For centuries the city was favored by Afghan kings and it has a cultural significance in Afghan poetry.
 During Timur Shah's reign of the Durrani Empire, Jalalabad served as the Afghan winter capital.

 History

 Ancient and medieval

 Known at the time by names such as Nagarahara and Adinapur, Jalalabad was a major center of Greco-Buddhist culture during the late 1st millennium BCE, focused on sites such as Ahin Posh.

 The first surviving references to the city are in early 1st millennium CE accounts by visiting Chinese Buddhist monks.
 In or about 400 CE, Faxian visited "Nagarahara" and worshiped at sacred Buddhist sites, such as the "Cave of the Buddha's Shadow” (佛影窟).
 In 630 CE, Xuan Zang, visited "Adinapur" and other locations nearby.

-The Buddhist era began to end after the region was conquered by Muslim forces during the late 1st Millennium.
-However, conversions to Islam evidently did not occur quickly.
-In Hudud-al-Alam, written in 982 CE, there is reference to a village near Jalalabad where the local king had Muslim, Buddhist and Hindu wives.
+The Buddhist era began to end after the region was conquered by Muslim forces during the late 1st millennium.
+However, complete conversions to Islam evidently did not occur quickly.
+In Hudud-al-Alam, written in 982 CE, there is reference to a village near Jalalabad where a local ruler had Muslim, Buddhist and Hindu wives.